 No Screen Time

 This is the one item that’s totally essential to every bedtime routine.
 It’s imperative that you turn off ALL screens at least 30 minutes before bed.
 This includes your computer, phone, TV, and tablet.
-There are no exceptions to this, not even blue-light-blocking glasses.
+There are no exceptions to this, not even blue-light-blocking glasses or “dark mode”.

-Screens are overstimulating to the brain, and even with blue-light-blocking glasses, the light they emit prevents us from getting into rest mode.
-This is because our brains are affected by screens in the same way they are by sunlight.
+Screens are overstimulating to the brain, and even with blue-light-blocking glasses and “dark mode”, the light they emit prevents us from getting into rest mode.
+This is because our brains are effected by screens in the same way they are by sunlight.
 Which means you’re telling your brain it’s daytime… as in, time to be awake.
 To sleep restfully, your brain needs to know it’s night and start producing melatonin.
 (No… taking melatonin supplements isn’t a way to get around this… it’s just not the same).

 There are few things I love more than my nightly cup of chamomile lavender tea.
 Just the act of brewing it makes me start feeling relaxed, and the smell and flavor are so soothing.